 Hiring an assistant to handle all of these things for you has probably crossed your mind.
 So, how can you go about doing it in a way that brings your company value and still allows you to be profitable?

-We originally tried outsourcing in the early days of Bean Ninjas and have learnt a lot from our experience.
+We originally tried outsourcing in the early days of Bean Ninjas and have learned a lot from our experience.
 We have tweaked the methods we used to arrive at a place we are happy with, that makes the business “tick” and creates a high-functioning and engaged team.

 The following are some tips and insights based on that experience.